 - Explicit number fluency practice every lesson

-- Explicit purpose for every lesson
+- Explicit purpose, learning intentions and success criteria for every lesson

 - Formal structure for every lesson